Robomaster-S1-Python-Examples/Robomaster-S1-Comes-to-Life-4.0/README.md

 each other during practice execution/runs before I finally figured it all out.
 So please enjoy...

-I am almost a complete Walking Human Computer Science Research Laboratory Machine on Two Legs. 😁
+I am almost a complete Walking Human Computer Science Research Laboratory Machine on Two Legs... 😁